lelutin/puppet-fail2ban/README.md

 # Puppet module for fail2ban #

-Install and manage fail2ban with puppet
+Install and manage fail2ban with puppet to block bruteforce attempts.

 To use this module just include the jail2ban class.
-To change default configurations in /etc/fail2ban/jail.conf, you can pass values to parameters to the fail2ban class.
+To change default configurations in `jail.conf` or `fail2ban.conf`, you can pass values to parameters to the fail2ban class.
 See section below for full list of parameters.

 Here's an example that sets default ignored IP address to local host and another non-routed IP: